webrecorder/wacz-auth-spec/spec.md

 To create the signatureData in the second example, the client must perform the following:

-1) Generate a private ECDSA keypair
+1) Generate a ECDSA private key.
-2) Create a Certificate Request signed by the private key
+2) Create a Certificate Request signed by the private key.
 3) Receive a TLS certificate for its CSR from a trusted CA, such as LetsEncrypt.
 4) Optionally: use a second CA (such as a private self-signed CA) to generate a second cross-signed certificate as backup.
 5) Sign the hash using its private key to generate the first signature (signature)